NotCompsky/rscraper/scraper/README.md

 See [the manuals](../docs) for usage information on each tool.

+# Building

+The `src/filter_*.cpp` files are meant to be edited to customise your build.

+For instance, to use a custom regex matching for comment contents, you simply have to edit [filter_comment_body_regexp.cpp](src/filter_comment_body_regexp.cpp).

+The edits will not be applied until you rebuild and reinstall the package.

 # Advanced Usage

 The request delay for Reddit is 1 second.
 The maximum number of comments we can get with each request is 100.
 The rate at which new comments are written, we could almost always use a delay of 3 seconds.